Travel Guide To Marrakech, Morocco

 Prepare for Marrakech to be a roller coaster ride of emotions.
-One minute you are going to feel like you are living the good life and total vibing with the cities energy as you are mesmerized by the land of carpets, and mint tea only to then find yourself almost hit by a motor bike, and led to the tanneries where you are forced by four angry men to buy a purse you definitely didn't want or need...may or may not be a true story.
+One minute you are going to feel like you are living the good life and total vibing with the cities energy.
+You will feel mesmerized by the land of carpets and mint tea only to then find yourself almost hit by a motor bike, and led to the tanneries where you are forced by four angry men to buy a purse you definitely didn't want or need...may or may not be a true story.

 Basically, go into Marrakech with an open mind, and make plans to escape the city for some day trips or overnight adventures to towns like Essaouira, and you will find you enjoy your time spent inside the city a lot more.